CONTACT: philipayates@gmail.com or

 Ninjas vs. Zombies and

-“The Gift of Love”, a song whose verses were written by the his friends
+“The Gift of Love”, a song whose verses were written by his friends

 in the lo-fi legends of southern California cassette culture Wckr Spgt,